 - The type of data sources available post-cookies

-- The capability of each type of data source
+- The capability of data sources

-- Targeting the right audiences without cookies
+- Targeting the right audiences without 3rd-party cookies

 In the new reality – starting late 2023 – “target groups” selection will be based on four types of data sources of clear origin.
 Each of them is expected to have a different scale and scope of information: